mohaghighi/Covid19-Web-Application/README.md

 ```
 oc describe serviceaccount default -n [project]
 ```
+### Verify that the new project can pull images from ICR

 Create a deployment by pulling an image from ICR into the new peoject
 ```